 How the WHO Is Using Castor

 The WHO needed a user-friendly system that could be deployed globally with 24/7 support, that was advanced enough to support adaptive medication allocation and real-time reporting.
-For countries with unreliable internet and remote study locations, data capture was difficult without the use of an offline capture tool.
 The WHO approached Castor to help solve these challenges and quickly selected Castor as its sole EDC provider for the trial.

 Castor needed to rapidly adapt and create new solutions to address a number of challenges associated with a trial of this size under the present conditions: